elastic/cloud-on-k8s/hack/operatorhub/README.md

 *notes*
 - `api-key` is the redhat api key that exists within the keybase application
-- `redhat-connect-registry-key` is the JWT that can be obtained by logging into [redhat connect](https://connect.redhat.com) and clicking [Push Image Manually](https://connect.redhat.com/projects/5fa1f9fc4bbec60adbc8cc94/images/upload-image), which will then show you a `Registry Key`
+- `registry-password` is the JWT that can be obtained by logging into [redhat connect](https://connect.redhat.com) and clicking [Push Image Manually](https://connect.redhat.com/projects/5fa1f9fc4bbec60adbc8cc94/images/upload-image), which will then show you a `Registry Key`
 - both of these can be contained within a secret in vault, and be pulled directly from vault

 Usage without vault